HO-COOH/Programming-Note/OpenGL/OpenGL/notes/Note.md

 ### Error Handling
 Note: ``glfwTerminate()`` will destory the OpenGL context, so any operation including deleteing program, deleting buffer, will result in an OpenGL error code.
 So these operations should be run before calling ``glfwTerminate()``.
 After abstracting ``VertexBuffer`` ,``VertexArray`` and ``IndexBuffer`` into classes, we should make these stack allocated object inside a scope.
 So their destructor will be called before terminate.
 ### Math
+#### Projection matrix
+Transform a space location to the device coordinates.
+#### View projection matrix
+Transform position, rotation, angle of the camera.
+#### Model matrix
+Transform position, rotation, angle of the object.